DRY EYE ONLINE CONSULTATION

 EyecareLive has been an outstanding asset to my practice, especially in the era of COVID-19.
 Patients appreciate the option of online visits instead of traveling to our office for optometric care.
 I enjoy working with my success coach, Nicole Skibinski.
 She is sincere in her desire to make our relationship with EyecareLive as successful as possible.

-Consult with a doctor in just 60 minutes
+Consult with a dry eye doctor online

 How long does it take to complete these tests?